Buick LaCrosse: 2019 facelift

 A facelift was introduced for the 2019 model year in the Chinese market, with the facelifted LaCrosse featuring a new 2.0-liter turbo engine to the powertrain options.
-The new 2.0-liter turbo engine is one of GM's eighth-generation Ecotec engines and delivers a maximum output of 237 hp and 350 N-m (258 lb-ft) of torque.
-The 2019 LaCrosse was available with a nine-speed Hydra-Matic automatic transmission with an average fuel consumption of 6.9 liters per 100 kilometers (34 miles per gallon).
+The new 2.0-liter turbo engine is one of GM's eighth-generation Ecotec engines and delivers a maximum output of 237 hp and 350 Nm of torque.
+The 2019 LaCrosse was available with a nine-speed Hydra-Matic automatic transmission with an average fuel consumption of 6.9 L/100km.
 Trim levels for the New LaCrosse model are known as the 652T Elite, 652T Luxury and 652T Distinguished.
-From 2021 to 2023, the 552T trim level was available where a 1.5 liter turbocharged engine was also introduced as standard.
+From 2021 to 2023, the 552T trim level was available where a 1.5-liter turbocharged engine was also introduced as standard.

 Fourth generation (2023)

-In 2023, Buick unveiled the fourth-generation LaCrosse, adopting Buick's new Pure Design philosophy first seen on the Buick GL8 Century minivan, as well as Buick's new corporate emblem.
+In 2023, Buick unveiled the fourth-generation LaCrosse, adopting Buick's new Pure Design philosophy first seen on the Buick Century minivan, as well as Buick's new corporate emblem.
 The fourth-generation LaCrosse is available in four trims: Beyond, Enjoy, Premium, and Avenir.
 The LaCrosse was only offered with a turbo 2.0-liter four-cylinder engine at launch; a 1.5-liter four-cylinder for the base model will be available later in 2023.

 This generation Lacrosse is the first of its kind to have the gear selector in the style of a column shifter compared to previous generations which used the floor shifter based gear selector.